-The health benefits of exercise are extensive, including preventing and treating diseases such as diabetes, metabolic syndrome, obesity, cardiovascular diseases, and also as adjunct therapy in cancer (1-8).
-Nevertheless, it can also have detrimental side effects through the generation of free radicals which are atoms or molecules with unpaired electrons (9, 10).
-These electrons react with other atoms or molecules, hence, they become unstable and reactive.
-Free radicals can interact with organic molecules within the body's cells, causing structural and physiological damage, a condition known as oxidative stress which forms the basis of pathogenesis for various diseases.
-This affects the entire organ systems, including cardiovascular, liver, and skin diseases, as well as autoimmune disorders and aging (11-15).
+The health benefits of exercise are extensive, including preventing and treating diseases such as diabetes, metabolic syndrome, obesity, and cardiovascular diseases, and also as adjunct therapy in cancer (1-8).
+Nevertheless, it can also have detrimental side effects by generating free radicals, atoms, or molecules with unpaired electrons (9, 10).
+These electrons react with other atoms or molecules, making them unstable and reactive.
+Free radicals can interact with organic molecules within the body's cells, causing structural and physiological damage, a condition known as oxidative stress, forming the basis of pathogenesis for various diseases.
+This affects the entire organ system, including cardiovascular, liver, and skin diseases, autoimmune disorders, and aging (11-15).
 Oxidative stress in athletes can accelerate muscle exhaustion by damaging functional proteins within muscle cells, such as calcium channels, leading to a decline in performance (16-18).
 Furthermore, it can be measured through various methods, such as determining the malondialdehyde (MDA) level resulting from lipid peroxidation by free radicals using the TBARS method (19).